maxwills/language-extensions/README.md

   outVar1 << 'setByMyMethod'.

 "IV. #switch.
 A clean switch-case notation that uses cascade."
-"cases expressions and do are evaluated one after the other until finding the matching case.
-The switch condition (receiver of the #switch method call) is evaluated on every case, until finding the matching one."
 | res |
 res := 1 switch
   case: 1 do: [ #one ];